TalonGames/Talon101/README.md

 I’m always updating it (as you can see from the recent featured.js and footer.js commits), so stay tuned for more.

 ## 📄 License
-Keeping it open: MIT License.
+Keeping it open: PolyForm Noncommercial License 1.0.0 License.
 Check the LICENSE file if you're curious about the legal bits.
 Modified from Phantom here is a link back to the official repo is https://github.com/Destroyed12121/Phantom101.